kunhwiko/concepts/networks.md

   Cookies:
     1) sets a key-value pair that a website can store in the browser
     2) the cookie is sent in subsequent requests so server can recognize clients

+HTTP 1.1
+  1) persistent connection: maintain TCP connections across multiple requests
+  2) state

+HTTP 2
+  1) binary framing:
+       - instead of sending stream of ASCII characters, messages are formatted into stream of packets
+       - this allows to interleave different messages based on priority

+HTTP 3
+  1) moving to build a UDP based protocol: custom TLS handshake, custom congestion control
 ```

 ##### Getting Started with Security
 ```